chomosuke/typst-preview.nvim/README.md

   -- Example: port = 8000
   port = 0,

-  -- Enable partial rendering or not partial_rendering = true,

   -- Setting this to 'always' will invert black and white in the preview -- Setting this to 'auto' will invert depending if the browser has enable -- dark mode